MathiasOxholm/resume/README.md

 ## Next.js Personal Resume

-My Personal resume website built with Next.js and hosted on Vercel.
+My Personal resume website built with Next.js and Typescript and hosted on Vercel.
 The project uses the next/api to host content and serve it based on preffered browser language.

 ## Author